vishwajitr/poll-webcomponent/README.md

 https://docs.google.com/document/d/18ig9EIQV3n3P3F0Q-4teCzua7tRyeNNfZpFk9pLdp2s/edit?usp=sharing

+#Build
+In dist folder
+index.html - demo html file of react build of UI element with Poll main.html - demo file for webcomponent

 ## Description
 This is a simple embeddable poll widget built using React Vite.
 It allows users to vote on a question and see the results.
 The poll data is stored in `localStorage`.